 The Human Services Advisory Committee is an advisory group comprised of five citizens appointed by the City Council to four-year terms.
 This Committee reviews funding requests from human services providers, and prepares recommendations to the City Council regarding funding of the City's Human Services Program.
 The Committee does not maintain a regular meeting schedule; for more information, please contact Leslie Miller, Human Services Coordinator at 425-587-3322.

 The Kirkland Library Board was established in 1951 to act as a liaison between the City of Kirkland and the King County Library System.
 The board actively promotes the use of the library, encourages intellectual freedom by supporting the provision of the widest possible range of materials and promotes special programming that meets and challenges the interests of an inquisitive community.
-The board meets the second Wednesday of the month at 6:00 p.m. alternating between the Kirkland Library, 308 Kirkland Avenue (January 8, March 12, May 14, July 10, 2014) and the Kingsgate Library, 12315 N. E. 143rd Street (December 11, 2013, February 12, April 9, June 12, 2014).
-There are no meetings in August.
-Find out about monthly library meeting information.
-For additional information visit the King County Library System Website .
+The 2015 board meetings will be held 6:30 - 7:30 p.m. on Wednesday January 14 at the Kingsgate Library, 12315 N. E. 143rd Street and the March 11, May 13, July 8, September 9, and November 4 at the Kirkland Library, 308 Kirkland Avenue.
+There are no meetings in February, April, June, August, October and December.
+Find out about library meeting information.
+For additional information visit the King County Library System website www.kcls.org.